How to Become a Pathologist

 3. Is a Pathologist a Doctor?

-Yes, pathologists must attend medical school, pass their medical licensing exam, and complete a residency in order to practice.
+Yes, pathologists must attend medical school, pass their medical licensing exam, and complete a residency to practice.

 4. What Should I Major In to Become a Pathologist?

-There is no specific major you must pursue in order to become a pathologist.
-However, most medical schools have several science prerequisites so the majority of medical students pursue science-related degrees.
+There is no specific major you must pursue to become a pathologist.
+However, most medical schools have several science prerequisites, and most medical students pursue science-related degrees.

 But, as long as you complete your prerequisites, you can major in any degree!
 Choose one you have a genuine passion for to increase your chances of maintaining a high GPA.